The free energy of a quantum Sherrington-Kirkpatrick spin-glass model for weak disorder: The annealed free energy and its deviation from the quenched free energy

-where $w_{N}(x)\ceq\sqrt{N/\pi}\,\exp\big(-Nx^{2}\big)$ defines the centered {\scshape Gaussian} probability density on the real line $\R$ with variance $1/(2N)$.
-In fact, we have $F_{N}\leq W_{N}\leq G_{N}$.
-Here, the first inequality follows from \eqref{F_N1}, \eqref{F_N2}, the {\scshape Jensen} inequality applied to the two-fold integration in \eqref{P_N}, a {\scshape Gaussian} linearization using $w_{N}$, and an explicit calculation.
-The proof of the second inequality has only two steps.
-The first one is the same as in the proof of the first inequality.
-But then, instead of performing a {\scshape Gaussian} linearization, we apply the {({\scshape Poisson} averaged) \scshape Jensen} inequality \eqref{jensen4} with $P_{N}$ replaced by $\big[Q_{N}\big(\sigma(t),\sigma(t')\big)\big]^{2}$ and use \eqref{P_N_mean}.
-We note that $W_{N}$ (like $G_{N}$), for any $N\geq 2$, may be viewed to depend on $\beta\bb$ only via $p$ because the function $\beta\bb\mapsto p$ is bijective.
-For $N=2$ we simply have $W_{2}=G_{2}$. \item In the simple case $N=2$ the quenched and annealed free energies can be calculated exactly by determining the four eigenvalues of the two-spin {\scshape Hamiltonian} $H_{2}$ with the results
+where $w_{N}(x)\ceq\sqrt{N/\pi}\,\exp\big(-Nx^{2}\big)$ defines the centered {\scshape Gauss}ian probability density on the real line $\R$ with variance $1/(2N)$.
+In fact, we have the two inequalities $F_{N}\leq \widetilde{G}_{N}\leq G_{N}$.
+For their proofs we note that the quantity $\ln\big(\big\langle\exp\big(K_{N}\big)\big\rangle_{\!\beta\bb}\big)$ as a functional of $\R$-valued {\scshape Poisson} random variables $K_{N}: \sigma\mapsto K_{N}(\sigma)$ is convex by the {\scshape H\"older} inequality.
+The first inequality now follows from \eqref{F_N1}, \eqref{F_N2}, the {\scshape Jensen} inequality applied to the two-fold integration in \eqref{P_N}, a {\scshape Gauss}ian linearization using $w_{N}$, and an explicit calculation, confer the proof of Lemma\,\ref{comparison} below.
+The first step in the proof of the second inequality is the same as in the proof of the first inequality.
+But then, instead of performing the {\scshape Gauss}ian linearization, we use \eqref{jensen4} with $P_{N}$ replaced by $\big[Q_{N}\big(\sigma(t),\sigma(t')\big)\big]^{2}$, combine this with \eqref{P_N_mean}, and finally apply again the {\scshape Jensen} inequality to the two-fold integration, but this time using the concavity of the logarithm.
+We note that $\widetilde{G}_{N}$ (like $G_{N}$), for any $N\geq 2$, may be viewed to depend on $\beta\bb$ only via $p$ because the function $\beta\bb\mapsto p$ is bijective. \item The upper estimate in \eqref{f_ann_N_bounds} may be sharpened considerably by combining \eqref{F_N1} with \eqref{wolfbound} below.
+As $N\to\infty$ this becomes optimal for any $\lambda$ according to Theorem\,\ref{f_ann_variational}\,\ref{varadhan_gauss}. \item In the simple case $N=2$ the quenched and annealed free energies can be calculated exactly by determining the four eigenvalues of the two-spin {\scshape Hamilton}ian\, $H_{2}$ with the results

-For the remaining {\scshape Gaussian} integrations along the real line there are explicit ``closed-form expressions'' available only in the limiting cases $\beta \bb=0$ and/or $\lambda=0$. \end{enumerate} \end{remark} Next we present a theorem which is the basis for our somewhat weak result mentioned near the end of Section\,\ref{introduction}. \begin{theorem}[On the difference between the quenched and annealed free energies] \begin{enumerate} \item For any $\lambda>0$ we have the crude bounds
+For the remaining {\scshape Gauss}ian integrations over the real line there are explicit ``closed-form expressions'' available only in the limiting cases $\beta \bb=0$ and/or $\lambda=0$.